Damdami Taksal: Leadership

 Sunder Singh was succeeded by Gurbachan Singh Khalsa in 1930, after whom Kartar Singh Bhindranwala continued his work in 1961.
 Kartar Singh established Gurdwara Gurdarshan Parkash at Mehta, Amritsar.
-In 1977, after the death of Kartar Singh, Jarnail Singh Bhindranwala became the Jathedar of Damdami Taksal.
+In 1977, after the death of Kartar Singh, Jarnail Singh Bhindranwale became the Jathedar of Damdami Taksal.

-Thakur Singh Bhindranwala took over his Taksal when Jarnail Singh Bhindranwale was killed in 1984 by the Parachute Regiment and Special Group in Harmander Sahib, referred to as Operation Bluestar.
+Thakur Singh Bhindranwale took over his Taksal when Jarnail Singh Bhindranwale was killed in 1984 by the Parachute Regiment and Special Group in Harmander Sahib, referred to as Operation Bluestar.
 Baba Thakur Singh famously said that Jarnail Singh Bhindranwale was not dead, was the last jathedar, and was in "chardi kala", and was to return soon.
 It is unclear if he meant that Jarnail Singh Bhindranwale would come again via transmigration.